ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/cellular.md

 Cellular APIs are structured based on main functionalities:

 - `CellularContext` is the main interface for the application.
-You can use it to connect to the operator's APN.
+You can use it to connect to the operator's Access Point Name (APN).
 - `CellularNetwork` for cellular network features, such as registering and attaching to a network.
 - `CellularPower` for cellular hosted module power control, such as enabling power save.
 - `CellularInformation` to read the cellular hosted module type and firmware version.